Investing in Your Education

 Students are encouraged to plan their educational budget to cover basic college costs while attending Victor Valley College: tuition, fees, books, and supplies.
 Fees listed are subject to change.

 VVC accurately informs all its current and prospective students about the total cost of education, including tuition, fees, and other required expenses, including textbooks and other instructional materials.
-The tuition fees are listed on the VVC website in the schedule of classes under Prospective Students, and the College catalog.
+The tuition fees are listed on the VVC website on our Fees & Refunds page.
 Students are also made aware of the enrollment fee (including resident, international, and non-resident fees), parking permit fee, student activities fee, student representation fee, and student transportation fee.
 The website also has Pay with Payment Plan options and policies listed for students who cannot pay for their education.
-The tuition for the College is $46 per a credit, which is set by the state’s Chancellor’s Office.
+The tuition for the College is $46 per credit, which is set by the state’s Chancellor’s Office.
 All CTE, Licensure based programs, and Not for Credit, publicize all the fees, and other related costs.
 In addition, the library has textbooks on reserve.
 Student Equity and Success, can be an option for students who need assistance with purchasing textbooks.

 Enrollment fees for California residents are set by the California Legislature for all of the state community colleges.
-Refer to the Admissions & Records webpage at http://www.vvc.edu/offices/admissions-records/fees-refunds.shtml for the most up-to-date fee information.
+Refer to the Admissions & Records Fees & Refunds page for the most up-to-date fee information.
 Enrollment and other fees may be refunded for full-term length classes due to program changes made during the first two weeks of a semester.
 Refunds for short-term classes are granted for program changes made prior to 10% of the class meetings.

 A student who is a member of an active or reserve United States military service and who has withdrawn from classes due to military orders may file a petition with the district requesting refund of enrollment fees.
 The district will refund the entire enrollment fee unless academic credit has been awarded.